-Today it’s my pleasure to speak with Judah Mogilensky, Owner at Process Enhancement Partners in 2013 when this interview was conducted.
+Today it’s my pleasure to speak with Judah Mogilensky.
+Judah was the Owner at Process Enhancement Partners in 2013 when this interview was conducted.

 I met Judah in 2012 at event called Consultants Camp.
 Since that time, I’ve had the opportunity to attend many of his presentations at other events and conferences.
 Judah has a lot of wisdom to share on a variety of topics related to change, people, and process.

 Joining me to participate in this interview is Michael Calihan, President at AEGIS.net.
 AEGIS.net was supporting the 5 Minutes to Process Improvement Success initiative at the time of this interview.

 What is your best process improvement strategy that has worked well for you?

 Judah Mogilensky: The analogy I like to use for a best strategy is the map you see when you walk into a shopping mall.
 The most important thing on the map is the little circle that says “You are here.”
 The best improvement strategy is “begin where you are.”

 If an organization is in business and they are accomplishing anything for customers, that means there’s some good stuff that they do.
 There’s this phrase: “Catch people doing something right”.
 There’s been some argument about whether Ken Blanchard, the Disney Institute or somebody else came up with that, but it’s usually in the context of rather than criticizing people, you should encourage them.
 But it also applies to organizations.
 You want to catch the organization doing something right.
 You want to build on whatever they’re doing right, figure out what it is.

 Often it turns out there’s only one part of the organization that’s doing it right, so you want to take what they’re doing right and spread it.